RedDuck-Software/midas-contracts/README.md

 Administrator may also decide to cancel the redemption request.
 In this case, burned stUSD tokens will be minted back to the user and request will be deleted from the contracts storage.

-The whole redemption process can be made by vault administrator for any user, that owns stUSD tokens.
+The whole redemption process can be made by vault administrator for any user.
 This action is basically a wrapper of the stUSD's burn function, made for easier off-chain events listening

 Redemption Vault can have a fee on stUSD burning.
 Because the output USD amount currently determined off-chain by the vault administrator, the value that stores in the contract currently is not used for the resulting USD output amount.